matanox/clojure-tutorial/protocols-interfaces.md

 While the combination of protocols and deftypes provide an excellent way of exposing functionality to a Java or other JVM language, or to model code in a type-laden way, there is nothing to suggest you should use this abstraction for a given model at hand, unless the model you code to really calls for this kind of type-laden abstraction.

-In fact, _java interop aside_, you can simply use clojure's dynamic disptach feature ― (multimethods)[multimethods] for quite the same effect, with greater simplicity.
+In fact, _java interop aside_, you can simply use clojure's dynamic disptach feature ― (multimethods)[multimethods.md] for quite the same effect, with greater simplicity.